Joint UN, Ethiopia rights team: all sides committed abuses in Tigray | Law-Order

 - Ethiopia

-The report covers most of the year-long conflict, fought by Tigrayan forces against the Ethiopian military and its key allies: forces from Ethiopia's Amhara region and soldiers from the neighboring nation of Eritrea.
-All sides are accused of torturing and killing civilians, carrying out gang-rapes, and making arrests on the basis of ethnicity.
+It covers from November to June during the year-long conflict fought by Tigrayan forces against the Ethiopian military and its allies - forces from the Amhara region and soldiers from the neighboring country of Eritrea.
+"We have reasonable grounds to believe that during this period, all parties to the Tigray conflict have committed violations of international human rights, humanitarian and refugee law.
+Some of these may amount to war crimes and crimes against humanity," said Michelle Bachelet, United Nations High Commissioner for Human Rights.

+It did not determine the proportion of offenses by each side, saying investigators could not make an exhaustive list.
+Bachelet said most violations in the period covered by the report were committed by Ethiopian and Eritrean forces, but since they had seen an increase in reports by Tigrayan forces as well as continuing abuses by the Ethiopians, and Eritreans.

-It was not immediately clear whether findings from the report could form the basis for legal action.
-Ethiopia and Eritrea are not members of the International Criminal Court, so the court has no jurisdiction.
-The report recommended a possible international justice mechanism, saying Ethiopian investigations were insufficiently broad, did not always comply with international standards, and were not always transparent.
+"Eritrean forces were the main (party) responsible for violations of human rights," she said.
+It was not clear whether the report's findings could form the basis for legal action.
+Ethiopia and Eritrea are not members of the International Criminal Court, so it has no jurisdiction.

+The report draws on 269 interviews, many containing graphic details of rapes and mutilations by Eritrean soldiers on military bases.
+Prime Minister Abiy said he accepted the report despite some "serious reservations" and said it did not accuse the government of genocide or using food as a weapon.
+He said a civil-military task force would be established to investigate all the allegations in the report.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)